Opinion | A dynasty falls. Are the Trumps far behind?

 Make no mistake: Donald Trump has his eye on what Joseph P. Kennedy Sr. built.
 The president means to hand this side business off to his doting daughter and her supercilious husband, like just another casino or golf resort.

-Trump always understood — it was probably the one thing he really understood better than anyone else — that political parties in America were now Potemkin villages, that they could easily be pushed over by a celebrity name with a personal brand.
+Trump always understood — it was probably the one thing he really understood better than anyone else — that political parties in the United States were now Potemkin villages, that they could easily be pushed over by a celebrity name with a personal brand.
 He thinks he’s finished the job.

 But maybe he hasn’t.
 In fact, maybe he’s done the opposite.
 Maybe he’s made us all a little more wary of famous names and dynastic designs.